What is photogrammetry?

 What is an orthomosaic map?

-Using advanced software, a selection of orthophotos can be stitched together to produce a 2D or 3D map of on-the-ground conditions.
+Using advanced software, a selection of orthophotos can be stitched together to produce a 2D map or 3D model of the area that was observed.

 An orthomosaic map is a distortion-free, interactive display of high-resolution imagery that can be used to measure accurate distances between actual geographic features.